 Congressman Case previously represented Hawaii's Second Congressional District (Windward O'ahu, North Shore, Central O'ahu, Wai'anae, Neighbor Islands, Northwestern Hawaiian Islands) from 2002 to 2007.
 He also served as Hawai'i State Representative from 1994 to 2002 in various positions including Majority Leader.

-Following this first of three DC tours, Congressman Case graduated from University of California/Hastings College of Law in San Francisco before returning to Hawai'i to serve initially as law clerk to Hawai'i Supreme Court Chief Justice William Richardson.
-He then joined the Honolulu-based law firm of Carlsmith Ball, Hawaii's oldest, where for two decades he practiced litigation, property, transactional, business and government law and rose from associate to partner and managing partner.
+Before law school Case worked on Capitol Hill for three years as Legislative Assistant to U.S. Congressman/Senator Spark Matsunaga (Hawai’i).
+Following law school he served as clerk to Hawai'i Supreme Court Chief Justice William Richardson, and then joined the Honolulu-based law firm of Carlsmith Ball, Hawaii's oldest, where for two decades he practiced litigation, property, transactional, business and government law and rose from associate to partner and managing partner.

-Following his initial service as U.S. Representative, Case practiced law for seven years with the Honolulu firm of Bays Lung Rose & Holma, where he also served as managing attorney.
-He then served for five years as Senior Vice President and Chief Legal Officer of Outrigger Enterprises Group, one of Hawaii's oldest hotel and resort companies with properties throughout Hawai'i and the Pacific-Asia-Indian Ocean region.
+Following his initial service in Congress, Case practiced law for seven years with the Honolulu firm of Bays Lung Rose & Holma, where he also served as managing attorney.
+He then worked for five years as Senior Vice President/Chief Legal Officer of Outrigger Enterprises Group, one of Hawaii's oldest hotel and resort companies with properties throughout Hawai'i and the Pacific-Asia-Indian Ocean region.

-Case is married to Audrey (Nakamura), a sansei (third generation from Japan) whose Hawai'i roots are in Honolulu and Kona.
-Audrey was Ed's Hawai'i Prep classmate and worked for four decades as a flight attendant with Pan American and United.
-They have four children, a daughter-in law and two grandchildren.
+Case is married to Audrey (Nakamura), a sansei (third generation from Japan) whose Hawai'i roots date back to the 1890s in Honolulu and Kona.
+They have four children, a daughter-in-law and two grandchildren.

 In his spare time ...
 Ed enjoys hiking and other outdoor and water activities, especially sailing and bodysurfing.
-Ed and Audrey also enjoy travel and family activities with a renewed emphasis on babysitting.
+Ed and Audrey also enjoy travel and family activities with a current emphasis on grandchild-raising.